 You may be unable to find seating and tables that can fit in a narrow hallway.
 However, you can still use rugs, wall-mounted fixtures, hanging pendant lights or chandeliers to spruce up these spaces.
 If you want to try and incorporate other furnishings, consider taking a minimalist approach and using low-profile accents in soft, simple colors to make this small area appear larger.

 End of Hallway Decor

 Want to keep the layout a little more open?
 Consider creating a stunning accent wall at the end of the hall.
 Skip the extra furniture and paint the back wall with your favorite vibrant shades and patterns.
 Or, hang up a large poster, family portrait or piece of wall art.
-You could even mount a few shelves onto the wall to hold bathroom towels, lamps and a few of your favorite trinkets.
+You could even mount a few shelves onto the wall to hold bathroom towels, picture frames and a few of your favorite trinkets.

 Small Hallway Decorating Ideas

 Those who live in small apartments or condos might need to scale down some of these decorating tips to fit their hallway dimensions.
 Vertical storage options like corner bookcases, coat hooks and mounted shelves keep the space organized and clutter-free.
 If you want to add more depth to your tiny hall and make it look bigger, you can place a decorative mirror against one of the walls.